ros2/rosidl_typesupport_fastrtps/fastrtps_cmake_module/QUALITY_DECLARATION.md

 ### Copyright Statements [3.iv]

-The copyright holders each provide a statement of copyright in each source code file in `rcpputils`.
+The copyright holders each provide a statement of copyright in each source code file in `fastrtps_cmake_module`.

 There is an automated test which runs a linter that ensures each file has at least one copyright statement.